 College of the Redwoods has made a serious institutional commitment to distance education as demonstrated through the organizational structure that supports administration, training and technical support.
 Distance education is under the authority of the Vice President of Instruction and Student Development.
 A total of 2.5 full time equivalent staff have been permanently assigned to the Distance Education Office.
-This includes 1.0 FTE DE Director, 0.5 FTE faculty DE Coordinator, and a 1.0 FTE

-Instructional Technologist.
-This comprehensive staffing structure will ensure that the required faculty selection and training process are effective and well institutionalized.
-Each Division Dean will be required to complete the same DE training as faculty who teach online and those faculty who will be evaluating other faculty teaching online.
+This includes 1.0 FTE DE Director, 0.5 FTE faculty DE Coordinator, and a 1.0 FTE Instructional Technologist.
+This comprehensive staffing structure ensures that the required faculty selection and training process are effective and well institutionalized.
+Each Division Dean has been provided a tutorial providing them necessary DE training.
 The Division Deans will be responsible for enforcing the requirement that all faculty assigned to teach online courses be trained and certified to do so.